-In Q2-2021, the Company entered into an option agreement with Vale, in which Mundoro has granted to Vale an option on two exploration licenses.
-These two licenses are located within the southern portion of the Timok Magmatic Complex and are directly adjacent to the west of the Oblez and Skorusa licenses currently in option with Vale.
+In Q2-2021, Mundoro entered into an option agreement with Vale, granting Vale an option on two exploration licenses.
+The licenses are located within the southern portion of the Timok Magmatic Complex and are directly adjacent to the west of the Oblez and Skorusa licenses currently being earned into by Vale.
 These two licenses were previously returned by Freeport during Q3-2020 for no consideration.